The Society of Folk Dance Historians (SFDH)

 I won't get into things like public transportation infrastructure (buses, trams, and trolleys from the 1960s, affectionately known as Soviet wheezebuckets) or public bathrooms (broken plumbing, things look as if they haven't been cleaned in literally years), or water bubbling up through the ground because the pipe below has been broken for three years, or the electrical infrastructure that only sometimes works but doesn't affect enough people to make it worth repairing.
 This is all normal for these people, they're used to it and don't know anything better.

 Life in the Baltic States is significantly better than life in Russia, but it's still pretty far below western standards.
 By the time you get to Helsinki or Stockholm or Balestrand or Copenhagen or Berlin, you'll think you died and went to Heaven!
-Never been to Switzerland but I would imagine it's pretty much like the rest of western Europe — somewhat different from the US but still reasonably clean and comfortable, and radically different from the former Communist countries.
+Never been to Switzerland but I would imagine it's pretty much like the rest of western Europe — somewhat different from the United States but still reasonably clean and comfortable, and radically different from the former Communist countries.

 Chris Tubutis is a a third-generation Lithuanian-American with an interest in Lithuania and Russia.
 He grew up during the Cold War and remembers being afraid to go to sleep at night because he thought the Russians were going to bomb the United States overnight.
 The only thing he knew about Lithuania at that age was that "it was a small country taken over by Russia some time prior, and Russia was a horrible place to live.
 Everybody needed 'papers', people were sent to labor camps for owning books written by the wrong authors, the infamous KGB, etc."